rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Shield Warrior.md

 **RAISE GUARD (LEVANTAR GUARDA).** Movement Action (1PM): Gain half your level + CON mod. temporary HP (minimum 1).
 While you have this temporary HP, you're considered as "On Guard".

-**POWERFUL STRIKE (GOLPE PODEROSO).** While you're on guard: Movement Action (1PM): Your next melee attack until your next turn deals an extra 1d10 + STR mod. damage.
+**POWERFUL STRIKE (GOLPE PODEROSO).** (On Guard) Movement Action (1PM): Your next melee attack until your next turn deals an extra 1d10 + STR mod. damage.
 At 5th, 9th, 13th and 17th levels you can spend +2PM to increase the damage by 1d10

 ### Shield Warrior Feats